ATE's Partnership Schools

 Gombele Junior High School

-Gombele JHS, being added in January 2017 is our newest addition to the EducATE programme.
-Here you can see the PTA meeting where parents and school officials get together with members of the ATE team to discuss EducATE at Gombele Junior High School.
-With the completion of a school kitchen they are ready to start with daily school feeding.
-We are excited to extend the school feeding programme to Gombele, a very remote are of the Lawra district, where we believe the introduction of this initiative will have an enormous impact on the children attending the school and their prospects for the future.
+Gombele JHS, added in January 2017 was the fifth addition to the EducATE programme.
+Here you can see the PTA meeting where parents and school officials get together with members of the ATE team to discuss EducATE at Gombele Junior High School, including arranging to build a school kitchen to prepare the school meals.
+Gombele is in a very remote are of the Lawra Municipal and as such this initiative has an enormous impact on the children attending the school and their prospects for the future.